rohit-dseu/1/README.md

 - *ImagesCarouselCell.swift:* Swift file defining a custom cell for an image carousel or slider.
 - *ImagesCarouselCell.xib:* Interface Builder file associated with the ImagesCarouselCell.swift for designing the custom image carousel cell.

-## ViewModel
+## Model
-- *YourViewModel.swift:* ViewModel managing the interaction between the View and Model.
+- *ImageModel.swift:* Model of the Response.
 - *Product+CoreDataProperties.swift:* CoreData-generated Swift file with additional properties for the "Product" entity.
 - *Product+CoreDataClass.swift:* CoreData-generated Swift file representing the "Product" entity as a class.
-- *ImageModel.swift:* Swift file defining a model for handling image-related data or functionality.

-## Model
+## ViewModel
-- *YourModel.swift:* Model representing the data and business logic of the application.
+- *mainViewControllerVM.swift:* Handles the interaction between View and Model.
+All Api hitting part and calculation Part is done here.

 ## Other Folders and Files
 - Additional folders and files as needed.